Dotex

 Stanford’s DSPy arrived at the same idea from the optimization side: stop hand-writing prompts, search the language space automatically.
 Treat the prompt as code that can be tested, scored, and improved by the system itself.
 Same underlying claim: language is the parameter space, and it can be engineered.

 The practical consequence: natural language is code.
 A spec with a DO NOT clause is a constraint.
 A GLOSSARY is a type system.
 A LESSONS.md is a feedback loop.
 A pipeline definition is a program.
-The difference between a well-written AGENTS.md and a poorly-written one is the difference between a correct program and a buggy one — the compiler is just an LLM.
+The difference between a well-written AGENTS.md and a poorly-written one is the difference between a correct program and a buggy one.
+The compiler is just an LLM.

 This convergence is measurable at scale.
 A Bamberg/Heidelberg systematic analysis of 2,926 repositories across Claude Code, GitHub Copilot, Cursor, Gemini, and Codex found independent convergence on the same pattern: linguistic configuration files (CLAUDE.md, AGENTS.md, COPILOT-INSTRUCTIONS.md) as the primary mechanism for shaping agent behavior.
 Pydantic took it furthest: they extracted 4,668 PR review comments and distilled them into roughly 150 AGENTS.md rules.
 Implicit engineering judgment, compiled into explicit agent instructions.